oessayeg/ft_containers/README.md

   * clang

 # Usage
-  * Include the container of your choice to your main file or header file.
+  * Include the container of your choice to your main file or header file. (#include "container/container.hpp")
   * Use containers with the namespace 'ft' instead of 'std'.

 # Example